-In the Mark: A U.S. corporation is allowed a preferential tax rate of 12.5% on its foreign-derived intangible income earned in the United States.
-Foreign derived intangible income is calculated in a manner similar to the global intangible low taxed income.
+In the Mark: A U.S. corporation is allowed a deduction equal to 37.5 percent (i.e., a preferential tax rate of 12.5 percent) on its foreign-derived intangible income earned in the United States.
+Foreign derived intangible income is calculated in a manner similar to the global intangible low-taxed income.